luongdhkt2210/cs2020_msels/scripts/cves/MS17-010/README.md

 # MS17-010

-This repository is for public my work on MS17-010.
+Code taken from this repository on MS17-010.
 I have no plan to do any support. **All support issues will not get response from me**.

 ## Files
+ * **ms17-010.py** Revised version of zzz_exploit, with command and upload options.
  * **BUG.txt** MS17-010 bug detail and some analysis
  * **checker.py** Script for finding accessible named pipe
  * **eternalblue_exploit7.py** Eternalblue exploit for windows 7/2008